KostasKoyias/minijava-compiler/README.md

 It generates, compiles and runs intermediate code for each .java file under *tests/in*.
 A complete example highlighting all properties of MiniJava-Compiler is the one name *MyExample.java*.
 Another interesting one is *OutOfBounds.java* which verifies that the array index check mentioned above actually works by failing at execution.
-Run it from any directory of level 1(src, tests or build) as follows:
+Run it from any location inside the repository as follows:

 ```bash
 MiniJava-Compiler/tests $ ./tester.sh